hirschf/ATLASInstructions/README.md

 user=#
 ```

 When you enter a query and press `return`, postgres will not execute the query until you have finished by adding a `;` at the end.
-Lets set up the admin user for our profile.
+Let's set up the admin user for our profile.
 Enter the following below:

 ```
 CREATE ROLE ohdsi_admin